cdk8s-team/cdk8s/packages/cdk8s-cli/README.md

 $ cdk8s import k8s
 ```

-By default, the import command will create a file under `imports/k8s.ts`
+By default, the import command will put your imports under `imports/`
 with constructs for each API object in the k8s spec.

 The following example will import a specific version of the Kubernetes API objects: